Zafeer/tdd-refactor-legacy/README.md

    Navigate to the desired kata directory and follow the README for specific instructions.

 4. **Write Tests:**
-   Start by writing failing tests, implement functionality, and refactor iteratively.
+   Start by writing approval tests(if legacy), failing tests, implement functionality, and refactor iteratively.

 5. **Run Tests:**
    Use vitest to verify your solution: